 An initial weight is then recorded, and the samples are placed in a water bath that maintains a 140°F temperature.
 The test is designed to run over a 3-week period with measurements of weight gain taken at 1, 2, and 3 days and 1, 2, and 3 weeks.
 By taking the measurements this way, we can establish a relative rate of water absorption and point of equilibrium.

-Because this is not an ASTM-recognized test procedure, the data has been traditionally viewed as a comparative tool by our chemists, valuable for formulation purposes but not something we publish in our physical properties literature.
-That said, a two-part study entitled “A 15-year Study of the Effective Use of Permeation Barriers in Marine Composites to Prevent Corrosion and Blistering,” first published by the Interplastic Corporation Thermoset Resins Division in 2002, supports accelerated testing as having a correlation to real time testing that has practical application for making formulation and screening decisions.
+Because this accelerated test is not an ASTM-recognized test procedure, the data has been traditionally viewed as a comparative tool by our chemists, valuable for formulation purposes but not something we publish in our physical properties literature.
+That said, a two-part study entitled “A 15-year Study of the Effective Use of Permeation Barriers in Marine Composites to Prevent Corrosion and Blistering,” first published by the Interplastic Corporation Thermoset Resins Division in 2002, supports accelerated testing as having a correlation to real-time testing that has practical application for making formulation and screening decisions.

 For a copy of the report, contact Interplastic Corporation.

 In order to gain a complete understanding of the moisture resistance properties of our epoxy systems, we use another accelerated test that measures the moisture exclusion of a film of epoxy.
 That test is described in the Epoxyworks 25, Moisture Exclusion Effectiveness.